910 25TH STREET NW

+This two story two-bay rectangular brick house is the first of the 14 houses at 900 to 922 25th St..
 The first six buildings (Nos.
 900-910) illustrate how decorative brickwork adds visual interest to modestly-scaled buildings.
 The houses are two-stories high and two-bays wide.
 They feature alternating front door placements, and a variety of arches, pediments, and broken pediments above the doors.
-They feature a corbel motif at the eves of the brick cornice and the segmental arched six-light grid windows.
+They feature a corbel motif at the eaves of the brick cornice and molded brick segmental arched six-light grid windows.

 The front door has wood pilasters and a semi-circular brick pediment.
 In 2022, the house was listed as having 2 beds, 1 bath, 1,040 sq. ft .

 1958 - Virginia Spence

 FBA History Project, Foggy Bottom Historic District Walking Tour, "The Historic District's Longest Row." https://theclio.com/entry/144546

 EHT Traceries, historic area building survey and photo, 11/1983

 The sidewalk view with low brick curb and modern black metal fence.
 (D. Vogt, 2022)

 A streetscape view of the rows in 1983.
 (EHT Traceries, Nov.
 1983)